AndreasBrommund/cloud-native/chapter05/README.md

 # Chapter 5.
 Container Cluster

+In this chapter we'll create a container cluster where your application, packaged in a docker image, can run.

 The first step is to set up networking in your account.
 You'll need a VPC, two subnets, routing tables and an internet gateway.

 1. Open the the `vpc.yml` and have a look at the `Parameters` block.
 You will have to enter three CIDR blocks, on for the VPC and one for each of the subnets.